FinnArundel/boscode-doc/doc/IST/learning_activities.md

 * Read chapter 2.4 Hardware solutions pages 24 & 25

 1 For each of the following scenarios, develop a hardware solution by applying the four stages of project development.
 Suggest what hardware would be required and justify your selection.
-  - Students needing a new multimedia rooma
+  - Students needing a new multimedia room
   - A graphic designer working in an advertising agency
   - An international airline implementing a new booking system
   - A sales representative working across several states.